gregorywmorris/oaken-spirits/OAKEN_AWS_TECHNICAL_DESIGN.md

 - **OLAP:** Online analytical processing.For data analytics.
 - **Apache Kafka:** A pub/sub message queue.
 - **Pub/sub message queue:** Publisher and subscriber message queue.
 Where a source publishes messages to a queue and a subscribers get those messages from the queue.
-- **ELT:** Extract, Load, Transform.
+- **ETL:** Extract, Transform, Load.
 The order of operations in a data transfer.
+- **SuperSet:** Data analytics and dashboard application.
+- **Airflow:** Application for scheduling and orchestration of data pipelines or workflows.
 - **Virtual Machine (VM):** a compute resource that uses software instead of a physical computer to run programs and deploy apps.

 ## 4. Out of Scope (Non-goals)

 1. Implementing new applications that are not required for the initially identified requirements.
+1. Implementation team is not the training team.
+    - Documentation provided, but IT support team trainers retain responsibility.

 ## 5. Assumptions